 - Before you dig, drill, or perform blasting near a pipeline, call 811 to get the exact location of any pipeline or underground utility.
 It’s free and it’s the law.
-Texas One Call states that you must call if you are digging more than 18” deep.
+Texas One Call states that you must call if you are digging 16” deep or deeper.
 Remember that many telecommunications such as phone, internet, and cable TV lines are often located just below the surface and can be cut very easily.

 - Never try to locate a pipeline or underground utility with a backhoe, bulldozer, auger, pick, or any other piece of equipment.
 These are dangerous substitutes for specialized locating equipment.

 - Although pipelines are patrolled, your diligence is also essential for keeping them safe.